apiel/zicBox/zic23/note.md

 # Todo list

+- TODO move bpm and param set in main.cpp

 - IDEA give value group type, e.g TYPE_ENV and then the UI would be smart enough to create a specific envlop UI for it

 - TODO clip load next